Back to Faculty Members

 Listen to Cherie's views on how no more bridge tolls will affect more than just the economy - CKNW Radio

-I have taught courses at the University of the Fraser Valley since 1988, primarily in social geography, community development and planning, internships and the various regional geography courses.
+She has taught courses at the University of the Fraser Valley since 1988, primarily in social geography, community development and planning, planning studio courses, internships and the various regional geography courses.
 Currently, I’m also expanding an innovative mobile learning project with UN Habitat youth in the global south related to social enterprise and sustainable development.

 View my curriculum vitae